AbdelaliEch/Football-Data-Project/final documentation/README.md

 ### 5. Processing Data with Dataproc
 - **Set up Dataproc cluster**: Followed this [video](https://youtu.be/osAiAYahvh8?si=QDfmIj-xN3DZD7Yd) to set up the Dataproc cluster on Google Cloud Platform.
-- Converted the Jupyter notebook to a Python script
+- Converted the previous Jupyter notebook to a Python script
   - The python script is in `notebooks/spark_gcs_bigquery.py`.
 - Uploaded the script to GCS and ran the **Dataproc job** using the command:
   ```bash